solar power head of state

 The No. 1 reason President Trump won’t kill the solar industry: jobs.
 In 2015, the industry employed 209,000 people in the U.S. And its job-creation rate was 12 times higher than employment growth in the overall economy, according to the Solar Foundation’s 2015 National Solar Jobs Census.
 Plus, the number of jobs in the industry keeps increasing—it had a 20 percent growth rate in 2015.
 The solar industry is a job-creation machine.

 Trump has said growing the economy is key in “Making America Great Again.”
-Those 209,000 people are just a portion of the number of people working in the renewable industry—more than 600,000 people work in industries related to alternative energy, according to fivethirtyeight.com.
+Those 209,000 people are just a portion of the number of people working in the renewable energy industry—more than 600,000 people work in industries related to alternative energy, according to fivethirtyeight.com.
 “If Trump really wants to bring jobs back, the most reliable way to bring jobs to rural America is clean energy,” said solar entrepreneur Jigar Shah, co-founder of San Francisco-based finance company Generate Capital, in a Take Part interview.
 Job growth is a vital component of a growing economy.

 Solar Industry